dmora127/CHTC-BioCafe-Fall25-Minimap2/README.md

 ### Running Minimap to Map Reads to the Reference Genome

 Now that we have our reference genome indexed and our reads split into smaller chunks, we can proceed to map our reads to the reference genome using `minimap2`.
-We will submit a cluster of jobs to the OSPool, where each job will map one of the split FASTQ files to the reference genome in parallel.
+We will submit a cluster of jobs to the CHTC Pool, where each job will map one of the split FASTQ files to the reference genome in parallel.

 1. Create `executables/minimap2_mapping.sh` using either `vim` or `nano`

     ```
     #!/bin/bash
-    # Use minimap2 to map the basecalled reads to the reference genome
+    # Use minimap2 to map the reads to the reference genome
     ./minimap2 -ax map-ont "$1" "$2" > "mapped_${2}_reads_to_genome.sam"

     # Use samtools to sort our mapped reads BAM, required for downstream analysis